 Are Cash Payments Still Viable?

-As cash is not a contactless form of payment, there is potential to pass the COVID-19 virus when transferring money from a customer to a shopkeeper.
+As cash is not a contactless payment form, there is potential to pass the COVID-19 virus when transferring money from a customer to a shopkeeper.
 Given how easily cash passes from person to person, it is not a safe option for payment at the moment.

 This doesn’t mean your business should be at a standstill.
 If you are adhering to coronavirus health and safety regulations, you should be able to continue offering products and services via cashless and card-not-present (CNP) payments.